JGRennison/OpenTTD-patches/README.md

   * Auto separation: Fix handling of non-station orders (e.g. waypoints and depots).
 Add setting to scale vehicle lateness adjustments.
 No longer set vehicle lateness to 0 if separation fails, instead leave it as it was.
   * Timetable GUI: Allow clearing of timetable time fields which are at 0.
 Allow explicitly setting timetable time fields to 0 without clearing them.
   * Add a company setting to enable automatic timetabling for new vehicles (added in v0.4.0).
   * As of v0.7.0, the setting to scale vehicle lateness adjustments is a company setting.
+As of v0.7.1 the default value has been changed to 40%.

 * Vehicle repair cost: [imported](http://www.tt-forums.net/viewtopic.php?f=33&t=45642)

 * Enhanced viewport: [imported](https://www.tt-forums.net/viewtopic.php?f=33&t=53394)
   Fixed crash when looking at aqueducts in viewport map mode.
+  As of v0.7.1, fix flicker and render errors of bridge/tunnels in viewport map mode, and rendering/clearing errors of vehicle route lines.

 * Infrastructure sharing: [imported](http://www.tt-forums.net/viewtopic.php?f=33&t=42254)
   Fixed various issues with additions to the settings GUI.